 Steel Drum Band Join Mr. Bennett in the formation of an original Steel Drum Band.
 Becoming a member of this unique group requires an audition, and is open to students in the 3rd, 4th and 5th grades.
 This Steel Band Audition form contains all the details.
 Sponsor- Mr. Bennett

 Good News Club The Good News Club hosts after-school Bible classes attended for one hour.
 The classes are designed to teach character and morals.
 Activities include signing, scripture and Bible review games.
 Typically, the program is operational for 6-10 weeks each year.
 Good News begins Wednesday, September 18, 2019, at 1:50.
 Be sure to complete the application available at school.

 WOAM TV Each morning, the WOAM TV program produces a live broadcast for the daily news, announcing upcoming events and special activities.
-In the spring of each year, students are encouraged to apply for the program.
-It is open to 4th and 5th grade students, and requires a teacher recommendation.
+In the spring of each year, students in grades 3 and 4 are encouraged to apply to the program.
+Student applications require two teacher recommendations.
 Capacity is 15 students, typically with a rotational schedule during the school year.
 Students learn about broadcast and audio equipment, and producing focused video productions using storyboard techniques.
 Students enter their productions into the Jim Harbin Film Festival.
 Sponsor Leslie Bendt

 *Please note, some clubs/activities require a tryout, are for upper grade levels, or have a limited amount of space.
 Please see your child’s teacher for more information or email the contact person.